Photo by Bret Fetzer

 April 21, 22, 23.
 Thursday, Friday and Saturday 7:30pm

 April 28, 29, 30.
 Thursday, Friday and Saturday 7:30pm

 May 5, 6, 7.
 Thursday, Friday and Saturday 7:30pm

 Purchase tickets at Brown Paper Tickets.

 This project was funded in part by 4Culture and Seattle's Office of Arts and Culture.
 Thanks to Bret Fetzer for his work as dramaturge.
 Special thanks to King County Metro for providing the buses for the performances.

 Ride the bus to the performance!
 The #47 stops at the performance site.
 The #9 and #49 are walking distance from the performance site.
 The #8 is also walking distance and operates on Denny Way and stops at Bellevue Ave E.

-To watch a full performance of my last project, Stormwater: Life in the Gutter click here.
+To watch a full performance of Stormwater: Life in the Gutter click here.